gburgett/blog/hugo/content/post/automating_more_work.md

 Some of the things to do are:

-* Restart the load balancer within the script
 * Bail out early if the certs don't need to be replaced
 * Better error handling
 * Blow my brains out trying to figure out how to do a cron job within the container